ravgeetdhillon/gtk-web/_docs/installations/linux.md

 ## Development version

-To build the latest development version of GTK it is recommended to use a tool like [JHBuild](https://wiki.gnome.org/Projects/Jhbuild), which will download, and optionally build, all the required project dependencies.
+To build the latest development version of GTK you can use a tool like [JHBuild](https://wiki.gnome.org/Projects/Jhbuild), or you can rely on meson which will download and build many of the required dependencies as subprojects, if they are not available on your system.

 ## Older Versions